-The Quiet Corner is an area where children can go to change their inner state from upset to composed in order to optimize learning and self-regulation.
+The Quiet Corner is an area where our children can go on their own to change their inner state from upset to composed in order to strengthen learning and self-regulation.

-The goal of meeting, is to set the tone for respectful learning, establish a climate of trust, motivate students to feel significant, create empathy and encourage collaboration, while supporting social, emotional, and academic learning.
-This time allows us to set the tone for the day.
+We provide meetings throughout each day to help set the tone for respectful learning.
+These meetings establish a climate of trust, motivate students to feel significant, create empathy and encourage collaboration all while supporting social, emotional, and academic learning.

 Art and Writing

-We plan creative activities with the child’s overall development in mind.
+We plan creative activities with your child’s overall development in mind.
 Here are some ways that our art activities help support our 3/4’s development.
-We provide various materials to support large and small muscle development, as well as their eye-hand coordination.
-Crayons, markers, and paintbrushes helps children practice the fine motor control they will need for writing later on.
-This area allows children’s active imaginations to take form and invent new ways to create.
+We provide various materials to support large and small muscle development, as well as eye-hand coordination.
+Crayons, markers, and paintbrushes help children practice the fine motor control they will need for writing.
+This area allows the children’s active imaginations to take form and invent new ways to create.

-This area is for taking a picture walk through the books, learning that letters make up words and for using context clues to determine what the story is about.
-Often in this area we here our students retelling stories that they have been read to at home
+Our library area is for taking a “picture walk” through the books, learning that letters make up words and for using context clues to determine what the story is about.
+Often in this area, we hear our students retelling stories that they have heard at home and in class.

-Our manipulative center building fine motor skills such as grasping, twisting pieces together, and pulling pieces apart.
+When our students are engaging in table work or at our manipulative center, they are building fine motor skills such as: grasping, twisting pieces together, and pulling pieces apart.
 This aides in the development of hand-eye coordination and hand strength.
-The manipulative area also encourage self-talk, discussion, and language development.
+The manipulative area also encourages self-talk, discussion, and language development.
 Children who are allowed to work independently often engage in self-talk, which promotes self-regulation skills and can help gradually lengthen a child’s attention span.

 Blocks and Building